openeggbert/mind-net/CONTRIBUTING.md

   plugin_name and model_name are required.
 This allows the same model_name to exist multiple times across different plugins.
 - [ ] Use PascalCase naming convention for all enums
+- [ ] Create a system user during startup if it doesn't exist.
+This user should not be able to login.
+- [ ] Check, test and fix all validators

 ### Frontend